werto87/small_memory_tree/README.md

 st_tree goals from [st_tree git readme](https://github.com/erikerlandson/st_tree)
 > The st_tree library allows the programmer to easily declare and manipulate data in a tree

-The goal of small_memory_tree is lossless compression of a st_tree.
+The goals of small_memory_tree are:

-## Use cases

-- You want to save memory
+- Saving memory compared to a st_tree (depending on the structure of your tree.
+Read " Do not use small_memory_tree if" section").
-- You want to save and restore a st_tree to/from disk
+- Saving a tree to disk and restore it.
+- Lookup of values in the tree using the childrenByPath.

+Common tree functions are not supported on a compressed tree:
+`
+Note you can decompress the compressed tree into a st_tree and perform all common tree functions and then compress it again.
+`

 ## Do not use small_memory_tree if